 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that could cause disruption to your daily life.
-They could cause the destruction of your home’s plumbing, unpleasant smells, or even health hazards.
-If not promptly dealt with, blocked drains can cause grave problems to your plumbing system, which can lead to costly repairs or replacements.
+Blocked drains are an inconvenience that could disrupt your everyday life.
+They could cause water damage, bad smells, or even health risks.
+If not promptly dealt with blocked drains could cause serious problems in the plumbing system, which can lead to costly fixes or replacings.

 Key Takeaways

-- The blockage of drains can affect your day-to-day routine and cause problems with water, bad smells, and even health risks.
+- The blockage of drains can affect your routine and lead to flooding, unpleasant odours and even health hazards.

-- Oil, grease and fat accumulations can stick to the walls of pipes, leading to blockages.
-Avoid pouring grease down drains or use hot water and soap to wash dishes.
+- Grease, oil and fat build-up can clog the pipes’ walls, causing obstructions; try not to pour grease down the drain, or use hot water and soap to wash dishes.

-- Tree roots naturally grow into the ground searching for nutrients, which could cause serious damage, and also block the pipes completely and cause flooding.
-It is important to regularly maintain trees near drainage systems by pruning them.
+- Tree roots naturally extend into the ground searching for nutrients which may cause significant damage to pipes and even completely block them that can lead to flooding.
+Regularly maintain trees near drainage systems by pruning them.

 - Hair

-In this article, we will review five common reasons for blocked drains and the best way to keep them from happening.
+In this post, we’ll examine five of the most common reasons for blocked drains and ways to keep them from happening.

-Fat, grease, and oil might appear to be harmless substances to drain down the toilet, but they can build up on the walls of the pipes, causing a blockage.
-When this occurs the water can’t move freely through the drainpipes.
-It is best to avoid pouring grease in the drain, or make use of hot water and soap during cleaning dishes since it can help dissolve greasy substances.
+Fat, grease, and oil might appear to be harmless substances to drain down the toilet, but they can build up over the insides of the pipes, causing obstruction.
+As a result, water is unable to flow freely through the drainpipes.
+The best solution is to refrain from pouring grease into the drain.
+Alternatively, use hot water and soap while cleaning dishes as it helps dissolve greasy substances.

-In time, the tree roots naturally expand into the soil looking for nutrients.
-This leads to them expanding toward underground pipes.
-Once they are inside the pipes, tree roots can cause substantial damage and may completely block them, causing flooding.
-Therefore, it is essential that if have trees nearby that you maintain the growth of your trees around drainage systems by trimming them on a regular basis.
+The tree’s roots gradually expand into the soil looking for nutrients.
+This results in them growing toward underground pipes.
+Once inside these pipes tree roots could cause significant damage and could completely block them, leading to flooding.
+Therefore, it is essential that if are near trees that you regularly maintain the growth of your trees in the drainage system by trimming the trees regularly.

-It’s easy enough to believe that flushing biodegradable products such as wet towels, sanitary wipes and so on. will not cause any major problems in the long run However, when a lot of these items are flushed in the toilets, they’ll build up, pushing other items aside and in the way of pipes.
-This could create unpleasant smells around toilets/bin areas too!
-Always be aware of what should be flushed, and what shouldn’t (i. the only toilet paper should be flushed away).
+It’s easy enough to believe that flushing non-biodegradable things like toilet paper, wet wipes and so on. will not cause any major problems in the end, However, when a lot of these products are flushed in toilets, they’ll accumulate pushing others aside blocking pipes – this can result in nasty smells emanating in the vicinity of toilets or bins!
+Be aware of what needs to be flushed and what shouldn’t (i. it is only toilet paper is to be flushed).

 Cause 4 Cause 4: Hair